Requirement to display liquor licence details

 - name of premises

-- permitted trading hours (including extended trading hours).
+- permitted trading hours, including any approved extended trading hours.

 Read Guideline 14: Particulars to be displayed on licensed premises for more information.